ddoyle2017/AvocadoBot/README.md

 ## Built With
 ### [JDA (Java Discord API)](https://github.com/DV8FromTheWorld/JDA)

-A clean and full wrapping of the Discord RESTful API and its Websocket-Events for Java.
+A clean and full wrapping of the Discord API for Java.
+The Discord API is based around two layers, a  HTTPS/REST API for general operations, and a persistent secure websocket-based connection for sending and subscribing to real-time events.

 ### [LavaPlayer](https://github.com/sedmelluq/LavaPlayer#lavaplayer---audio-player-library-for-discord)